ccornish/AlignComment/README.md

 }

 The command uses a default key code of <CTRL + .>(adjacent to the comment toggle command key).
-The command can be added to the Main.sublime.menu if this has been customised usiing the following entry - a suggestion is under the Edit -> Comment children
+The command can be added to the Main.sublime.menu if this has been customised using the following entry - a suggestion is under the Edit -> Comment children

 { "command": "align_comment", "caption": "Align or Add In-line Comment" }